 I hold a BA in Society & Health from Simmons College in Boston and a MA in Ethics and Social Theory from the Graduate Theological Union in Berkeley, California.
 Currently, I am completing a PhD in Sociology, while I teach and serve as advisor to MDiv/MA students at Starr King School for the Ministry.
 I live in Hollywood, California and travel frequently to the San Francisco Bay Area.

-As semesters unfolded as an adjunct professor and doctoral student, I realized that my vocation was ministry– to serve–not simply in research or in teaching.
+As semesters unfolded as an adjunct professor and doctoral student, I realized that my vocation was ministry– to serve— not simply in research or in teaching.
 While I was serving as a faculty member at Starr King School for the Ministry, I decided to actively pursue ministerial fellowship with the Unitarian Universalist Association.
 I completed a full-time parish internship at First Unitarian Universalist Church of San Diego and a unit of clinical pastoral education (CPE) at Cedars-Sinai Medical Center in Los Angeles.
-I will see the ministerial fellowship committee within the next couple years.
+I will see the ministerial fellowship committee in March 2018.

 In a similar series of realizations, I became more interested in the relationships among religion/spirituality and health as I moved along the path of ministry and scholarship in sociology.
 I try to bring a chaplain’s heart to my research interests in medical sociology.
 My doctoral dissertation project is a phenomenological study (in the Heideggerian tradition) on the religious/spiritual experiences of women of color coping with congestive heart failure.